What is Missoula County Doing About...?

 iSAM, the subdivision and survey tracker: Missoula County has modernized the review process of subdivisions and surveys.
 A digital tracking and approval system allows streamlined, concurrent reviews by County departments. iSAM saves County staff and submitters’ time while increasing accuracy, capturing valuable data and facilitating communication and collaboration across County departments and with the public.

 Building projects and permit guide: To ensure work is done safely and complies with local, state and international building codes, Missoula County requires permits for new construction and many other types of work on a property.
-Missoula County launched missoulacounty.build to guide homeowners through the process of applying for these permits In the past, the steps required to secure these permits have not always been clear, making the process seem confusing and cumbersome.
+Missoula County launched missoulacounty.build to guide homeowners through the process of applying for these permits in the past, the steps required to secure these permits have not always been clear, making the process seem confusing and cumbersome.
 Because information on permitting was previously scattered across separate department websites, applicants often didn’t know where to start.
 The permit guide is a one-stop virtual shop that simplifies information from the three departments that issue building-related permits: Public Works Building Division, Community and Planning Services, and the City-County Health Department.

 • Responsible Growth and Development